CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 Saf-C 909.10 Granting of Medical Waiver.

-(a) The commissioner shall grant a medical waiver in the event the applicant meets the criteria set forth in Saf-C 909.09.
+(a) The commissioner shall grant a medical waiver in the event that doing so would not jeopardize public safety pursuant to Saf-C 909.09(b).

-(b) In the event the commissioner grants a medical waiver, he/she shall notify the driver-applicant, the medical examiner and the co-applicant, if applicable, of the terms of the waiver.
+(b) In the event the commissioner grants a medical waiver, they shall notify the driver-applicant, the medical examiner, and the co-applicant, if applicable, of the terms of the waiver.

 Saf-C 909.11 Denial of Medical Waiver.